 One of the downside of renewing your COE is that you have a road tax increment of 10% every year, up to a maximum of 50%.
 Which means, if your road tax is $1000 this year, it will be $1,100 next year and $1,200 on the subsequent year.
 It will finally be capped at $1,500/year from the 5th year onwards.
 This could add up to quite a significant amount, especially if you are driving bigger cars.
 For a typical Cat B car (Cars above 1600cc or 130bhp), the original road tax of $1,214/year would become $1,821 by the 5th year.
 This will add up to a whooping $3,035 extra in road tax payment just from year five to year 10 of your car's renewed COE!

 In A Nutshell

 To conclude, renewing your COE will forfeit your PARF and COE rebates.
-If depreciation is your main concern, it is better to get a 10-year renewal as the depreciation value will usually be lower than getting a 5-year renewal.
+If depreciation is your main concern, it is better to get a 10-year renewal as the depreciation value will usually be lower than getting a five year renewal.

 The condition of the car also plays a part as you would not want to be in a situation whereby you have to fork out a lump some of money just to keep the car running for the next couple of years.
 Inspecting your car before renewal is strongly advised to get the green light from your mechanic that the machine is able to survive for the upcoming years.

 If you are planning to keep the car for three decades or more, your only choice is to get the 10-year renewal now, and then renew again when this new COE expires.
-And finally, if you want to keep the yearly cost of maintaining your car to be as low as possible, renewing it for 10 year is also the better choice, as it means
+And finally, if you want to keep the yearly cost of maintaining your car to be as low as possible, renewing it for 10 years is also the better choice!